 Chances are you've heard of the concept 'lean management' being bandied around, although you may not know entirely what it means.
-Essentially, it's an approach to business that enables you to be continually improving over time.
+Essentially, it's an approach to business that enables you to continually improve over time.

 In making lots of small but incremental changes to how you work over the long term, the goal is to create a lean environment which will help to improve quality, efficiency and customer service.
 It's about finding anything that doesn't add value and cutting it out to ensure time, money and effort aren't being shattered.